 There are immigrants from South-East Asia and they have imported their language to Taiwan.
 The following are the stats:

-- Javanese: Javanese is spoken by Javanese people who are from Indonesia now resident in Taiwan.
+- Javanese: Javanese is spoken by Javanese people who are from Indonesia now residents of Taiwan.

 - Tagalog: Tagalog is spoken by Filipinos who are immigrants in Taiwan.
 They are approximately 108,520 Filipinos in Taiwan.

-During Dutch colonial rule in Taiwan, the language was taught in the schools in Taiwan.
+During Dutch (Read also: Languages of Netherlands) colonial rule in Taiwan, the language was taught in the schools in Taiwan.
 You will still see ripples of the language in Taiwan today though the influence is waning gradually.
 There are also relics of the Spanish language in Taiwan.

-This is a common foreign language whose use is gaining prominence in Taiwan.
-The universal appeal of this language is great; this informs the use of the language by some large private schools that provide English instructions in the language.
-That’s the end of languages of Taiwan!
+With major technology companies having their bases in Taiwan, English has become common foreign language whose use is gaining prominence in Taiwan.
+Thanks to globalisation and its impact on languages, the universal appeal of English is excellent; this informs the use of the language by some large private schools that provide English instructions in the language.
+That’s the end of the languages of Taiwan! zaijian!